thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 # Ciphersuites

-Appendix B.3 of {{DTLS13}} flags AES-CCM with 8-octet authentication tags (CCM_8) as unsuitable for general use with DTLS.
+Section 4.5.3 of {{DTLS13}} flags AES-CCM with 8-octet authentication tags (CCM_8) as unsuitable for general use with DTLS.
 In fact, due to its low integrity limits (i.e., a high sensitivity to forgeries), endpoints that negotiate ciphersuites based on such AEAD are susceptible to a trivial DoS.
-(Section 5.3 of {{?I-D.irtf-cfrg-aead-limits}} contains further discussion on this topic, as well as pointers to the relevant literature.)
+(See also Section 5.3 and 5.4 of {{?I-D.irtf-cfrg-aead-limits}} for further discussion on this topic, as well as references to the analysis supporting these conclusions.)

+Specifically, {{DTLS13}} warns that:

+> "TLS_AES_128_CCM_8_SHA256 MUST NOT be used in DTLS without additional
+> safeguards against forgery.
+Implementations MUST set usage limits for
+> AEAD_AES_128_CCM_8 based on an understanding of any additional forgery
+> protections that are used."

-All the ciphersuites mandated by {{RFC7925}} and {{COAP}} are based on CCM_8, and there is no stand-by ciphersuite to use for applications that want to avoid the security and availability risks associated with CCM_8 while retaining interoperability with the rest of the ecosystem.
+Since all the ciphersuites mandated by {{RFC7925}} and {{CoAP}} are based on CCM_8, there is no stand-by ciphersuite to use for applications that want to avoid the security and availability risks associated with CCM_8 while retaining interoperability with the rest of the ecosystem.

-In order to ameliorate the situation, this document RECOMMENDS that implementations support TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256 and offer it as their first choice.
-When used with TLS 1.2, the recommendations in Section 6.2.1 of {{RFC7525-bis}} apply.
+In order to ameliorate the situation, this document RECOMMENDS that implementations support

+* TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256

+and offer it as their first choice.
+This ciphersuite provides a more robust cipher and superior interoperability with cloud services at the cost of a slight increase in the wire and peak RAM footprints.

+When used with TLS 1.2, the recommendations in Section 6.2.1 of {{RFC7525bis}}
+related to deterministic nonce generation apply.
+In addition, the integrity limits on key usage detailed in Section 4.4 of {{RFC7525bis}} also apply.

 # Open Issues